openstack-archive/development-proposals/user-stories/draft/onboarding_management.rst

 1. Onboarding must be non-disruptive to legacy environments such that the applications, virtual machines and physical hosts should not need to be restarted
+2. Openstack needs to at least tolerate Virtual Machine resource configuration changes made by non-OpenStack management tools after the VM has been onboarded into OpenStack.
+The eventual goal is for full synchronization between all resource management tools

+Three phases of synchronization related to onboarding are:
+Phase 1 - No synchronization - The move to OpenStack management is one way only.
+No out of band/non-OpenStack management will be accomodated by OpenStack.
+Example: Nova would delete a VM that was migrated by a control mechanism outside of OpenStack,

+Phase 2 - OpenStack toleration.
+Management actions initiated outside of OpenStack would be tolerated and the OpenStack database would reflect the changes in resources.
+Example, in the case of a live migration, OpenStack would accept that the VM had been moved to a different physical host

+Similar accommodation needed for changes to storage volumes outside of Cinder and networking changes outside of Neutron

+Phase 3 - Full synchronization - This would allow multiple management control points to take action against managed resources and have the changes reflected in all resource managers.
+Most important for VMware environments.
+Example: Self service provisioning initiated in OpenStack Horizon would result in the new VMs also showing up in vCenter

 *Gaps*
 ------